What are the traditions of Myanmar?

-Burmese Food You Must Try
+Traditions of Myanmar: Food You Must Try

 Like every country, Myanmar has food that is specific to its destination.
 In general, you will find that the cuisine of Myanmar is heavily influenced by the countries of India, China, and Thailand.
 Although the food is influenced by these countries, you should know that the flavor is unique to Myanmar with variations of cuisine based on the city or geographical region.

 Two of the most popular foods that you must try while there include Tea Leaf Salad and Mohinga.
 Both of these dishes will vary but have certain similarities regardless of the region.